titiomm/vanilla2-reliked/README.md

 To install just create a ReLiked folder in your plugin directory and put all files there.

-## TODO
+## Planned features

-v1.1: More position & customization by position
+v1.1: More positions option & customization by position rather than global